Water-Melon/Melon/docs/book/en/json.md

 typedef int (*mln_json_object_iterator_t)(mln_json_t * /*key*/, mln_json_t * /*val*/, void *);
 ```

-Description: Traverse each `key`-`value` pair in object `j`, and use `it` to process the key-value pair. `data` is user-defined data, which will be processed when `it` is called. and passed in.
+Description: Iterate over each key-value pair in the object `j`, invoking `it` for each pair. `data` is user-defined data passed to `it`.

-Return value
+Return value:

 - `0` - on success
 - `-1` - on failure

 #### mln_json_array_iterate